european-summer-of-code/esoc2025/README.md

 ### Onboarding process

 * Private and public sector organisations wishing to host a project should submit a [project sponsor form](https://forms.office.com/e/0brWFKNrg7).
-On of our hubs will be in touch shortly after submission.
+One of our hubs will be in touch shortly after submission.
 * open source projects should directly contact our [LinkedIn organization](https://www.linkedin.com/company/european-summer-of-code) (to be replaced by a form)

-One of our hubs will work with you to prepare your project for one of the three release batches: March 26, April 8, and April 25.
+One of our hubs will work with you to prepare your project for one of the three release batches:

+* March 26 - early bird sponsors
+* April 8 and April 25.

 Finalization will require: